wxWidgets/website/develop/how-to-report-issues/index.md

 To create a new issue, you must have a [GitHub](https://github.com/) account.
 If you really can't open or use one, consider posting to [wx-users mailing list](/support/mailing-lists/), but creating the issue directly is strongly preferred.

 Please ***search*** to check if the bug or proposed enhancement is already submitted before reporting it.
-If you are not sure that you encountered the same bug, please open a new ticket and add mutual links to both tickets (`#1234` is automatically linked).
+If you are not sure that you encountered the same bug, please open a new issue and add mutual links to both issues (`#1234` is automatically linked).

 If you want to express interest in a bug that is already submitted, subscribe to it or add more details.
 Or even better, try to fix it.